TanghuiL/Ethnicity-classifier/README.md

 	3) Native Hawaiian and Other Pacific Islander

+20180413 -- Need a better neural netowrk model, similar to FaceNet capable of differentiating facial features.

 * Issues:

 Classifier based on categories, but a multi-ethnic individual can belong to more than one category.
 The current implementation doesn't account for this.
 Need ideas on how to solve this.